 His father, Michael Hogan, died when Shamus was just 6 years old after his life boat crew attempted to rescue people who were drowning after their ship broke its anchor in a storm off the coast of Ireland in 1896.
 There were 25 people aboard: the ship's 23-man crew and two passengers, the captain's wife and daughter.
 Only five survived.
 The story of the sinking of the ill-fated Moresby in Dungarvan Bay is recorded in the Website of the Waterford County Museum In his rescue efforts, Michael was thrown overboard in the storm.
 He was severely injured and dragged to shore.
 He succumbed to his injuries 17 days later.

 After arriving in the United States from Ireland, the Hogans eventually settled in Yonkers, where the giant Alexander Smith carpet factory, located on Nepperhan Avenue, housed some of its large number of employees.
 My father, Joseph Torpey, had been a weaver there in the 1930s and early 1940s.
-After World War II, when Eastern Aircraft began building airplanes in Tarrytown, N.Y., my mother, Helen Hogan Torpey, worked as a riveter.
+During World War II, when Eastern Aircraft began building airplanes in Tarrytown, N.Y., my mother, Helen Hogan Torpey, worked as a riveter.
 She often proudly proclaimed herself to be a "Rosie the Riveter."

 According to family members, Shamus was known by many as “friendly” and “outgoing.”
 It's clear he was "well liked."
 He nevertheless disappointed his family in Ireland, especially his mother, by his failure to visit or even contact them.
 His great great grandson, John Hogan, is carrying on his legacy as an amateur boxer in Yonkers.
 Young John recently participated in the Long Island Amateur Boxing Championships and fought in the Golden Gloves.
 He trains in Yonkers under the sponsorship of the PAL (Police Athletic League.)
-A video of a recent bout can be found below.

 Favorite Posts: Celebrity Commentary Education Golf Government Humor Judicial System Politics Stock Market Transportation Newspapers